gatsbyjs/gatsby/docs/docs/reference/release-notes/migrating-from-v2-to-v3.md

 If you don't see any warnings - you are safe to upgrade to v3.
 Read more about custom extensions in [this blog post](https://www.gatsbyjs.com/blog/2019-05-17-improvements-to-schema-customization/).

-### Schema customization: removed `noDefaultResolvers` argument from inference directives
+### Schema Customization: Removed `noDefaultResolvers` argument from inference directives

 Search for `noDefaultResolvers` entries and remove them: